Fat fetishism: Feedism

-Gainers and feedees are people who enjoy the fantasy or reality of gaining weight themselves.
-Encouragers and feeders enjoy the fantasy of helping someone else gain weight.
+Gainers and feedees are people who enjoy the fantasy or reality of being fed and/or gaining weight themselves.
+Encouragers and feeders typically enjoy the fantasy of helping someone else gain weight.
 'Gainer' and 'encourager' are common labels among gay men, while both straight men and women as well as lesbian women often identify as feeders and feedees.
 Some prefer the term "feedism" over feederism, as it suggests a more equal relationship between the feeder and feedee.

 While gaining and feeding are often considered fetishes, many within the gainer and feedism communities report viewing them more as a lifestyle, identity or sexual orientation.

 Feedism is portrayed by media as a taboo or a niche interest.
-Negative media portrayals include Feed, which is an example of non-consensual feedism.
+Negative media portrayals include the 2005 film Feed, which is an example of non-consensual feedism.
 Research has shown that the overwhelming majority of feedism relationships are fully consensual and immobility is mostly kept as a fantasy for participants.

 The gay gainer community grew out of the Girth & Mirth movement in the '70s.
 By 1988 there were gainer-specific newsletters and in 1992, the first gainer event, called EncourageCon, was held in New Hope, Pennsylvania.
 In 1996, GainRWeb launched, the first website dedicated to gay men into weight gain.